tuokri/DPPCMakeTemplate/README.md

 Download the 64-bit Git for Windows Setup Standalone Installer.

-Git for Windows installed with the Visual Studio Installer should also work, but I do not personally use it so I cannot vouch for it.
+Git for Windows installed with the Visual Studio Installer should also work, but I do not personally use it, so I cannot vouch for it.

 ## Building